williamalonso/exercicios-frontend/README.md

-### 🤔 Sobre o projeto?
+### 🤔 About the Project?

-É um compilado de exercícios de frontend envolvendo Html, Css e Javascript puro.
+It is a compilation of front end exercises involving Html, Css and Javascript.

 ---

-## 🚀 Tecnologias
+## 🚀 Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was develop with the following technologies:

 - [HTML](https://developer.mozilla.org/pt-BR/docs/Web/HTML)
 - [CSS](https://developer.mozilla.org/pt-BR/docs/Web/CSS)